Yosef Reinman

-Yaakov Yosef Reinman is an American Orthodox rabbi and writer, historian, and scholar.
+Yaakov Yosef Reinman (born 1947) is an American Orthodox rabbi and writer, historian, and scholar.
 His monographs and articles have appeared in many Jewish periodicals and his study of Talmudic contractual law is a text used in yeshivas throughout the world.
 In authoring his Ruach Ami series, he writes under the pen name Avner Gold.

 Reinman is the author of the sefer Shufra Dishtara, an analytical study of the philosophy of Talmudic contractual law, which is utilized as a text in yeshiva studies.
 He also co-authored the book One People, Two Worlds: A Reform rabbi and an Orthodox rabbi explore the issues that divide them with Reform Rabbi Ammiel Hirsch.
 A fluent speaker of several languages, Reinman has also become known as a translator for ancient Jewish texts into English.

 He is a descendant of the Narol Hasidic dynasty.
 His first wife was the former Shlomtze Rubin of Brooklyn.
 He lives in Lakewood NJ with his wife Zvia, formerly of Los Angeles.

 Reinman lives in Lakewood Township, New Jersey.

 Ruach Ami series

 In authoring the Ruach Ami series of historical novels, Reinman uses the pen name Avner Gold.

 The Ruach Ami series focuses on the plight of the Jewish people of Europe during the middle 17th century.
 Although the central characters mostly hail from Poland, the series detours to many other European countries including Turkey, Spain, Austria, France, the Netherlands and the Germanic states.

-There are 12 books in the Ruach Ami series:
+There are 12 books in the Ruach Ami series.